Blackbirding: Robert Towns and the first shipments

 In 1863, Robert Towns, a British sandalwood and whaling merchant residing in Sydney, wanted to profit from the world-wide cotton shortage due to the American Civil War.
 He bought a property he named Townsvale on the Logan River south of Brisbane, and planted 400 acres of cotton.
 Towns wanted cheap labour to harvest and prepare the cotton and decided to import Melanesian labour from the Loyalty Islands and the New Hebrides.
-Captain Grueber together with labour recruiter Henry Ross Lewin aboard Don Juan, brought 73 South Sea Islanders to the port of Brisbane in August 1863.
+Captain Grueber together with labour recruiter Henry Ross Lewin aboard Don Juan, brought 67 South Sea Islanders to the port of Brisbane on 17 August 1863.
 Towns specifically wanted adolescent males.
-Recruitment and kidnapping was reportedly employed in obtaining these boys.
+Recruitment and kidnapping were reportedly employed in obtaining these boys.

 Over the following two years, Towns imported around 400 more Melanesians to Townsvale on one to three year terms of labour.
 They came on Uncle Tom (Captain Archer Smith) and Black Dog (Captain Linklater).
 In 1865, Towns obtained large land leases in Far North Queensland and funded the establishment of the port of Townsville.
 He organised the first importation of South Sea Islander labour to that port in 1866.
 They came aboard Blue Bell under Captain Edwards.

-Towns paid his Kanaka labourers in trinkets instead of cash at the end of their working terms.
+Towns paid many of his Kanaka labourers in goods instead of cash at the end of their working terms.
 His agent claimed that blackbirded labourers were "savages who did not know the use of money" and therefore did not deserve cash wages.
-Apart from a small amount of Melanesian labour imported for the beche-de-mer trade around Bowen, Robert Towns was the primary exploiter of blackbirded labour up until 1867.
+Apart from a small amount of Melanesian labour imported for the beche-de-mer trade around Bowen, Robert Towns was the primary exploiter of blackbirded labour up until 1867, when Captain Whish, formerly an officer in H.M.
+Light Dragoons and subsequently the owner of a plantation near Brisbane was a leading exploiter of Melanesian labour.

-Expansion and legislation
+Captain Louis Hope applied Melanesian labour to his twenty acres of sugar cane at Ormiston, Queensland, and later on his farm near the Coomera River.
+By 1868, the extent of the cultivation of sugar cane exceeded that of cotton; which increased the demand for labour.
+Licences for recruiting ships were issued by Queensland, New South Wales and Victoria, as well as Fiji.